smizell/geneva/README.md

 Geneva
 ------

-This is an example of a JSON flavor of Lisp.
+This is an example of Lisp-flavored JSON.
 This is just for fun at this point, so please do not take this too seriously!

 ## Example